Enhance Safety Communication – 4 Tips that Work

 - Training – There is really nothing that is more important for the safety of a facility than training.
 When looking at enhanced safety communications, you need to make sure everyone is trained on exactly what is being done, and how.
 When everyone has had the same level of training, the communication will be much more effective.

 - Standardize – One problem many facilities run into is that they have different standards for communication in each part of the facility.
-For example, one department may use red floor marking tape (which you can find here) to indicate that a fire extinguisher is nearby.
+For example, one department may use red floor marking tape to indicate that a fire extinguisher is nearby.
 Another may use this color to indicate a specific hazard.
 This can, obviously, cause confusion.
 Getting everyone to follow one set standard whenever possible is very important.

 - Industry Regulations – Another way to make sure everyone is on the same page is to follow industry regularities whenever they exist.
 If you are going to be labeling containers that store dangerous chemicals, for example, you will want to check to see what OSHA or other agencies require the labels to look like.
 This will help not only standardize within the facility, but also across industries.